vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 amounts, and repeated encoding.
 The full build is warning-free and all 20 CTest targets pass; no test code is added.

+### Use existing settings types for read-only program state

+SonyPS1 and SonyPS2 now pass their existing RuntimeConfig types directly to the compiled runtime adapter.
+Remove the two ProgramState structs and constructors that only copied those same fields.
+Playback borrows a const settings reference;
+the adapter's ordinary copy-construction path preserves per-render ownership.

+This removes 12 production lines and two redundant types without changing the runtime API, initialization timing, program lookup, or collection binding.
+The full build is warning-free and all 20 CTest targets pass; no test code is added.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,